zerynth/docs-v3/docs/reference/libs/stdlib/builtins.md

    return value is an integer if *ndigits* is omitted or `None`.
 Otherwise the return value has the same type as number.

-   The behavior of :func:`round` for floats can be surprising: for example, `round(1.125, 2)` gives `1.1200000000000001` instead of the expected `1.12`.
+   The behavior of `round` for floats can be surprising: for example, `round(1.125, 2)` gives `1.1200000000000001` instead of the expected `1.12`.
    This is not a bug: it’s a result of the fact that most decimal fractions can’t be represented exactly as a float (e.g., `print(2.675)` gives `2.6749999999999998` in Zerynth).

-   For a general Python object *number*, :func:`round` is not implemented.
+   For a general Python object *number*, `round` is not implemented.

 ### function `len`
 ```python